cilium/cilium/Documentation/security/policy/kubernetes.rst

     Please use the official rendered version released here: https://docs.cilium.io

-Using Kubernetes constructs in policy
+Using Kubernetes Constructs in Policy
 =====================================

 This section covers Kubernetes specific network policy aspects.